Myanmar ethnic group pledges probe into mass grave allegations | Law-Order

 Myanmar ethnic group pledges probe into mass grave allegations

-A Myanmar ethnic political group fighting the army in the east has pledged to investigate junta accusations that its forces abducting a group of 47 people and killed 25 of them last month.
+A Myanmar ethnic political group fighting the army in the east has pledged to investigate junta accusations that its forces abducted a group of 47 people and killed 25 of them last month.

 Ethnic conflicts in Myanmar's borderlands have flared anew since a coup on Feb.
 1, and this week junta-controlled media reported fighters belonging to the Karen National Defence Organisation (KNDO) had committed the atrocity.
 The Karen National Union, the KNDO's political wing, said in a letter dated June 16 its investigation would establish the truth.